-South Weymouth, Mass., (February XX, 2018) – Connected Care of Southeastern Massachusetts (Connected Care) has been named by the Centers for Medicare and Medicaid Services (CMS) as one of 17 new Accountable Care Organizations (ACOs) that will participate in the Next Generation ACO Model beginning January 1, 2018.
+South Weymouth, Mass., (February 1, 2018) – Connected Care of Southeastern Massachusetts (Connected Care) has been named by the Centers for Medicare and Medicaid Services (CMS) as one of 17 new Accountable Care Organizations (ACOs) that will participate in the Next Generation ACO Model beginning January 1, 2018.
 Connected Care is a provider-led ACO established by South Shore Health System in collaboration with Brigham and Women’s Harbor Medical Associates and Sturdy Memorial Hospital and Associates.
 As a Next Generation ACO, Connected Care will work closely with CMS to improve outcomes and lower costs for Medicare patients.

 “We are honored to be selected for this innovative program which will give our providers additional tools and resources to deliver more closely coordinated care for our Medicare patients,” said Gene E. Green, MD, MBA, President & CEO of South Shore Health System and Board Chairman for Connected Care.

 Connected Care includes more than 500 primary care providers and specialists that will service more than 21,000 Medicare beneficiaries throughout Southeastern Massachusetts.